L1EWZZ/S10222254-Liew-Zheng-Zhang-Assignment-1/README.md

 >in the aboutMe.js, whenever the radio button is checked, counter starting from 1 will go up by one. but if counter is bigger than 5 (5 pictures in auto slider) then go counter goes back to 1 and show the very first image

+>in the family webpage where reader can use arrows to navigate left and right, it basically uses a js script whereby if the arrow is "clicked", machine detects it and -1 +1 to go left and right respectively.
+But there are some special cases.
+If we are at first image and user clicks left arrow, machine will make the counter go to 5(5 pictures total) and go the last image.
+Else do slideLeft function and slide left.
+If we are at last image and user want to go right, machine will go to the first image, else slide right.
+Without the 2 ifs, it will not show the first image if user were to be in these 2 scenarios.